Tom Cruise wraps ‘Mission: Impossible’ production early after rant over COVID-19 protocols

-Someone on the set of the latest “Mission” movie recorded audio of the actor’s rant.
+Someone on the set of the latest “Mission” movie recorded audio of the actor’s rant, KTVX reports.

 “We want the gold standard,” Cruise can be heard saying on the audio posted by The Sun.
 “They’re back there in Hollywood making movies right now because of us.
 Because they believe in us and what we’re doing.”